 Nicholas has a background in carbon finance, marketing and entrepreneurship.
-Prior to founding Country Carbon, Nicholas worked in global sponsorship, strategic planning and early-stage seed investments in Australia, Asia and Europe.
-He holds a Bachelor of Commerce, a Bachelor of Arts as well as an Advanced Diploma of Financial Markets Licensing.
+Prior to founding Country Carbon, Nicholas worked in global sponsorship, marketing insights, strategic planning and early-stage seed investments in Australia, Asia and Europe.
+He holds a Bachelor of Commerce, a Bachelor of Arts as well as a Diploma of Financial Markets and an Advanced Diploma of Financial Markets Licensing.

 Stephanie Wight – Project and Compliance Manager

 Stephanie has worked in the Legal industry for over 15 years and has extensive compliance and regulatory knowledge.
 Stephanie is responsible for the Registration and Compliance of projects under the relevant methodologies and the legislative framework of the Emissions Reduction Fund and Carbon Farming Initiatives.

 Ruth Wishart– Carbon Farming Project Executive

 Ruth has a Bachelor of Environmental Science and Management and a Masters of Remote Sensing and Geographic Information from Charles Stuart University.
 Ruth navigates geospatial mapping and the variety of carbon farming tools to provide reporting of carbon abatement from our projects.

 Mikaela Gould – Social Media Intern

 Mikaela’s role is monitoring and posting on blogs and social networks, engaging in online forums, participating in online outreach and promotion.
 Mikaela is currently completing a Bachelor of Business marketing at Charles Stuart University.

 Nick James– In-house Counsel